Types of Foster Care

 Agency Companion Services

-Agency Companion Services (ACS) provides a residential option allowing an adult with disabilities to share a home with a companion who provides support services based upon the recommendations of the individual’s team.
+Agency Companion Services (ACS) provides a residential option allowing a child (aged three years and older) or an adult who has a primary diagnosis of intellectual disabilities and qualifies for Developmental Disabilities Services to share a home with a companion who provides support services based upon the recommendations of the individual’s team.